textdb/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

 1. Return to the `SmartMeterSimulator` solution in Visual Studio on your Lab VM.

-2. In the Solution Explorer, double-click `MainForm.cs` to open it.
+2. In the Solution Explorer, expand the SmartMeterSimulator project and double-click `MainForm.cs` to open it.
 (If the Solution Explorer is not in the upper left corner of your Visual Studio instance, you can find it under the View menu in Visual Studio.)

    ![In the Visual Studio Solution Explorer window, SmartMeterSimulator is expanded, and under it, MainForm.cs is highlighted.](media/visual-studio-solution-explorer-mainform-cs.png 'Visual Studio Solution Explorer')